-In 2016 she completed 200 hours of training with Yoga London, lead by Holly Warren.
+In 2016 she completed 200 hours of training with Yoga London.
 Since then she has trained in Yin Yoga with Norman Blair and Vinyasa Flow with Mimi Kuo-Deemer.
 Alice is currently training to become a Yoga Therapist and completing her 550+ hour yoga teacher training programme with Yoga Campus.

 Today Alice’s practice is one that is based on what her mind and body need on that particular day and will always include some form of movement, breathing and meditation practice.
 Alice believes yoga is for everybody - she encourages her students to work mindfully on the mat, and her aim is to guide you towards a deeper listening and understanding of yourself.